adityaraj0020/motosolutions/README.md

+# MOTOSOLUTIONS
-# motosolutions is a simple full-stack machine learning web application consisting of a frontend web interface and a Python backend that serves a trained ML model via an API.
+MotoSolutions is a simple full-stack machine learning web application consisting of a frontend web interface and a Python backend that serves a trained ML model via an API.

 📁 Project Structure
 motoadi/